rosszurowski/metalsmith-prefix/README.md

 # metalsmith-prefix

 A metalsmith plugin to prefix internal URLs on your site.
 Helpful for deploying to nested urls (like example.com/blog) while developing locally.
+Written because [metalsmith-prefixoid](https://github.com/evoja/metalsmith-prefixoid) wasn't working for me.

 It rewrites all absolute internal URLs to use this prefix.
 So references to `http://example.com` or `path/to/url` wouldn't be rewritten, but `/path/to/url` would.